memoio/memo-gitbook/docs/memo-protocol/protocol/Identity-Layer.md

 ## File DID

 File DID (Decentralized Identifier) ​​is an important tool for managing file identity and access rights, designed to ensure file security, traceability and decentralized storage management.
-It plays the following key roles in MEMO's modular data ecosystem:
+It plays the following key roles in MEMO's data ecosystem:

 1. Unique file identification
 * File uniqueness: Each file obtains a unique identifier through the file DID, ensuring that it can be uniquely identified and distinguished throughout the network.